The history of Gregorian chants: the recitative of the prayer choral will respond

 The Gregorian chant, having given a lot to modern theatrical and musical culture, nevertheless, lost nothing, forever remaining undifferentiated by the phenomenon, a unique synthesis of religion, faith, music and other forms of art.
 And until now, he bewitches us with the frozen harmony of the universe and worldview, cast in the chorale.

 Watch the video: Gregorian chant.
-Wikipedia audio article (November 2024).
+Wikipedia audio article (December 2024).

 Leave Your Comment